Does PTO count towards overtime?

 how paid time off impacts overtime

-The short answer: no. The Fair Labor Standards Act (FLSA) does not require PTO to be counted toward weekly overtime.
+The short answer: No. The Fair Labor Standards Act (FLSA) does not require paid time off (PTO) to be counted toward weekly overtime.
 Here’s why.

-No — paid time off does not count toward overtime!
+No. PTO does not count toward overtime!
 Why?
 Overtime is calculated based on hours worked.
-Paid time off is just that: time off that’s paid.
+PTO is just that: time off that’s paid.

-As employers, we can choose to include PTO in overtime calculations as company policy.
-Counting PTO toward overtime may also be a condition of collective bargaining.
-However, in the United States, there is no state or federal law that requires paid time off to count toward overtime hours.
+Employers can choose to include PTO in overtime calculations as part of their company policies.
+Counting PTO toward overtime may also be a condition of collective bargaining; however, in the U.S., no state or federal law requires PTO to count toward overtime hours.

 The FLSA defines overtime as more than 40 hours worked in a single workweek.
-Overtime pay is mandated for non-exempt employees when more than 40 hours are worked in a 7-day period.
-Overtime cannot be averaged over a 2-week period.
+Overtime pay is mandated for nonexempt employees when more than 40 hours are worked in a seven-day period.
+Overtime cannot be averaged over a two-week period.

-A workweek is defined as 7 consecutive 24-hour periods (or a regularly recurring period of 168 hours).
-Workweeks can start on any day of the week, and can also differ for different groups of employees.
+A workweek is defined as seven consecutive 24-hour periods (or a regularly recurring period of 168 hours).
+Workweeks can start on any day of the week and may differ for different groups of employees.
 Overtime laws do not apply to exempt employees.

 States with Different Overtime Laws